sjpfenninger/modelling-energy-systems/reference/about.md

 * Justin Starreveld (contributed the descriptions of robust optimisation and robustness analysis)
 * Kenneth Bruninx (contributed the sections on mixed complementarity problems and KKT conditions)
-* Zofia Lukszo (provided course material from which the LP, MILP, and stochastic programming sections were developed)
+* Zofia Lukszo (provided course material from which the LP, MILP, sensitivity analysis, and stochastic programming sections were developed)

 Student assistants that edited and improved text and figures: